aergoio/aergo-indexer-2.0/README.md

   indexer [flags]

 Flags:
   -A, --aergo string        host and port of aergo server.
-Alternative to setting host and port separately. (default "alpha-api.aergo.io:7845")
+Alternative to setting host and port separately.
       --cccv string         indexing cccv nft by network type ( mainnet or testnet ). only use for cccv --check               check indices of range of heights -C, --cluster             elasticsearch cluster type